← Back to Blog

 Quality of Service classes:

-• Guaranteed: requests == limits (highest priority, last to be evicted)
+• Guaranteed: requests == limits (last to be evicted)

 • Burstable: limits > requests

-InterviewDrill.io has a dedicated Kubernetes track โ€” Joshua will throw real debugging scenarios at you, score your answers live, and teach you the ideal response after every question.
+InterviewDrill.io has a dedicated Kubernetes track — the AI interviewer throws real debugging scenarios, scores your answers live, and teaches the ideal response after every question.

-First session is free โ†’ interviewdrill.io
+First session is free → interviewdrill.io

 Reading helps.
 Practicing wins interviews.